alexhealy/ecommerce-pattern-library/README.md

 ## Project description & context

 Write a description of what your website is selling and what it does.
 This is so someone else who is coding your website can understand what it is about.
+This particular project was to create a complete eCommerce website.
+A pattern library was created which organizes and separates the different areas of content individually, that can later be brought together in the main html file.
+Each page including the index.html and products.html are to be created, along with
 ---

 ## To extract a pattern from patternbot